akuklev/HOCC/reedy-types.md

 ## Initial algebra semantics for FQII type families
 **TODO**

-# A word on parametricity
+# A word about Mahloness and parametricity

-In type theories featuring modal internal parametricity, inductive definitions also come with relational parametricity principles
+With prototypes, we can say that all typeformers have the form `Y<X : P → *> : *`.
+In presence of the □-modality representing finite closed terms, it is possible to postulate that for universe `U` and any closed-definable type former `TF : □((P → U) → *)` we have a universe `U + TF` containing all inhabitants of `U`, the type `U` itself, and closed under `TF`.
+Therefore, any finite construction or proof (however polymorphic it may be) is reflected entirely inside some universe `U : *`.
+With this rule, we obtain the type-theoretic counterpart of M. Shulman’s “Set theory for category theory” ZMC/𝕊.^[Seems that the proposed rule does not only extablish internal Mahloness of the virtual universe *, but also allows constructing infinitely many extermal Mahlo universes below, making * greatly Mahlo].

+Additionally we can postulate modal relational parametricity for all inductive types:
 ```
 Ipar : (n : □Iᵁ) → (R : IAlgᵈ Iobjᵁ) → (|R| n)
 ```

-where `Iᵁ := ∀(T : U) ℕAlg<T> → T` is the type of Church-implementations, `( ᵁ) : ℕ → ℕᵁ` the recursion operator, and `Iobjᵁ` the Church-encoding like
+— where `Iᵁ := ∀(T : U) ℕAlg<T> → T` is the type of Church-implementations, `( ᵁ) : ℕ → ℕᵁ` the recursion operator, and `Iobjᵁ` the Church-encoding like
 ```
 instance ℕobjᶜ : ℕAlg(ℕᶜ)
   base: 0ᶜ
   step: ( ⁺)ᶜ
 ```

-They can be used for instance to derive the classical
+These operators can be used for instance to derive the classical
 ```
 def m : 𝟙Algᵈ 𝟙objᵁ {id : 𝟙ᵁ ↦ (id ≃ { x ↦ x } }
   point: refl